-Once a settlement has been reached a mediation covenant can be drawn up.
+Once a settlement has been reached, a mediation covenant can be drawn up.
 Parties tend to keep to the mediation agreement because they have prepared the terms themselves.

 What if a party refuses to consider timeshare mediation?

-In PGF II SA v OMFS Company 1 Limited , the court found that the Defendant had “unreasonably refused to mediate” and was consequently deprived of costs to which it would otherwise have been entitled.
-The Defendant had received two “serious and carefully formulated” invitations to mediate and failed to respond to them both.
+In PGF II SA v OMFS Company 1 Limited , the court found that the defendant had “unreasonably refused to mediate” and was consequently deprived of costs to which it would otherwise have been entitled.
+The defendant had received two “serious and carefully formulated” invitations to mediate and failed to respond to them both.
 This silence amounted to a refusal to mediate, and the court found that the refusal was unreasonable.

 This judgment endorses the advice given in the Alternative Dispute Resolution (ADR) Handbook.

-The silence of one party to an invitation to participate in Alternative Dispute Resolution (ADR) is, as a rule, unreasonable, regardless whether the party as actually refused.
+The silence of one party to an invitation to participate in Alternative Dispute Resolution (ADR) is, as a rule, unreasonable, regardless whether the party has actually refused.
 If, however, a party refuses to engage in the type of ADR requested, or to do so at the time requested, that might have been justified by the identification of reasonable grounds.

 While it has long been established that an unreasonable refusal to mediate can be penalised in costs, PGF II SA v OMFS is the first judgment to confirm that a party’s silence, when invited to mediate, can equally be considered as unreasonable and have consequent costs sanctions.
-It has been some firms/companies who operate in the timeshare industry to ignore consumers and play games in silence.
+It has been useful as some firms/companies who operate in the timeshare industry ignore consumers and play games in silence.